davidmarquis/redis-scheduler/README.md

 redis-scheduler
 ===============

-Distributed Scheduler using Redis (Java)
+Distributed Scheduler using Redis for Java applications.

 What is this?
 -------------

-redis-scheduler is a Java implementation of a distributed scheduler using Redis.
+`redis-scheduler` is a Java implementation of a distributed scheduler using Redis.
 It has the following features:

  - **Useable in a distributed environment**: Uses Redis transactions for effectively preventing a task to be run on multiple instances of the same application.
  - **Lightweight**: Uses a single thread.
  - **Configurable polling**: Polling delay can be configured to tweak execution precision (at the cost of performance)
- - **Multiple schedulers support**: You can create multiple schedulers in the same application if you need to.
+ - **Multiple schedulers support**: You can create multiple schedulers in the same logical application if you need to.
+ - **Support for multiple client libraries**: Drivers exist for [Jedis](https://github.com/xetorthio/jedis), [Lettuce](https://lettuce.io/) and [Spring Data's RedisTemplate](https://projects.spring.io/spring-data-redis/)

 High level concepts
 -------------------